SkylineCommunications/dataminer-docs-connectors/connector/doc/IRT_IFC_Series.md

 # IRT IFC Series

-This connector is used to monitor and configure an **IRT IFC Series** device.
+This connector is used to monitor and configure an IRT IFC Series device.

-The **IRT IFC Series** is a Intelligent Frequency Converter and it is used for satellite transmission.
+The **IRT IFC Series** is an intelligent frequency converter.
+It is used for satellite transmission.

 ## About